-• What method encourages use?
-If members don't cash their refund checks or use their refund credits, the co-op will owe taxes on the full amount of their allocations (both the distributed and retained portions).
+- a.
+What method encourages use?
+Unless the co-op has a bylaw that specifically allows uncashed checks to be assumed donated to the co-op, if members don't cash their refund checks or use their refund credits, the co-op will owe taxes on the full amount of their allocations (both the distributed and retained portions).
 Store credits, especially those that can be implemented through the POS system, are more likely to be used.
-Members must be given the option of getting their patronage dividend distribution in cash.

-• What is the cost of distribution compared with the value to the co-op and to the member?
+Members must be given the option of getting their patronage dividend distribution in cash. - b.
+What is the cost of distribution compared with the value to the co-op and to the member?
 What does it cost to prepare and mail checks or allocation notifications?
 Set the minimum amount of distribution so that the cost is not greater than the distribution amount.
-Remember that the tax implications are on the entire amount of the allocation, not just the distributed amount.

-• State law requirements: Be sure you are current and in compliance.

-• We recommend setting a minimum distribution amount between \$2.00-\$5.00 and using store credits if allowed in your state.
+Remember that the tax implications are on the entire amount of the allocation, not just the distributed amount. - c.
+State law requirements: be sure you are current and in compliance. - d.
+We recommend setting a minimum distribution amount between \$2.00-\$5.00 and using store credits if allowed in your state.